 - Being open with supply chain reporting and disclosure develops the image of a trustworthy organization with nothing to hide.
-The idea is simply, this is what we do and how we do it and we have nothing to hide.
+The idea is simple, this is what we do and how we do it and we have nothing to hide.

-- This will also attract others who share in the idea of transparent business practices, and create an invitation for direct and above-board dealings.
+- This will also attract others who share in the idea of transparent business practices and create an invitation for direct and above-board dealings.

 - Strong communications and supportive relationships allow suppliers to preempt problems and for organizations to see and fix an issue at an earlier stage that mitigates disruptions and negative consequences.